 Cannot Detect Motors

-The Cannot Detect Motors warning is triggered when the software cannot detect any motors connected to specified output ports on the EV3 P-Brick (configured in © Motor setup; see 'Motor Configuration' on page 15 for more information).
+The Cannot Detect Motors warning is triggered when the software cannot detect any motors connected to specified output ports on the EV3 P-Brick (configured in ® Motor menu).
+See 'Motor Configuration' on page 15 for more information.